woudsma/woudsma.github.io/source/_posts/how-we-reduced-our-re-renders-by-80-with-react-redux-and-custom-context.md

     ...formConfigBilling,
   }),
 );

+/**
+ * Or:
+ */
+export const combinedFormConfigSelector = createDeepEqualSelector( formConfigShippingSelector, formConfigBillingSelector,
+  (...args) => Object.assign({}, ...args),
+);

+/**
+ * Transforming the selection even further:
+ */
+export const combinedFormConfigValuesSelector = createDeepEqualSelector( combinedFormConfigSelector,
+  Object.values,
+);
 ```

+I hope these tricks can benefit you in your projects as much as it did in our case!

 If you found this interesting, consider following me on [Github](https://github.com/woudsma).
 I'm very much open to questions/feedback, don't hesitate to send a message or leave a reply ;)

-Thanks for your attention, I hope these tricks can benefit you in your projects as much as it did in our case!